How Does Bluetooth Work?

 Explanation

-Bluetooth devices contain small radio transceivers that transmit and receive signals in the 2.4 GHz band (same as WiFi, but different protocol).
+Bluetooth devices contain small radio transceivers that transmit and receive signals in the 2.4 GHz band (same as WiFi, but a different protocol).
+The difference between WiFi and Ethernet explains other wireless vs. wired trade-offs.
 To connect, devices go through 'pairing' - exchanging security keys so they recognize each other.
 Once paired, devices automatically reconnect when in range.

 Bluetooth uses frequency hopping - rapidly switching between 79 channels thousands of times per second - to avoid interference from other devices.
 This makes connections more reliable despite the crowded 2.4 GHz spectrum.
 Modern Bluetooth (version 5.0+) has improved range (up to 800 feet in ideal conditions) and speed.